tushar-ojha/microsoft-landing-page-using-tailwind-css/readme.md

 - We can save svg code in assets/search.svg file and include it using img tag inside html file.

+- Dirty fix is not bad.
+Sometimes we really need to use it and there is nothing wrong about it.

+- Trick: Always give logical class name to elements so that we can easily search them to add classes as and when needed.

 - They need my attention:
     - inline-flex, flex-baseline, text-base

+- underline-offset sets distance between the element and it's underline.

+- wesiteURL/favicon.ico to get favicon.

 - space-x; very important property.
 Applies space among all children.